-- The MURA (may) use(s) (digital) communication channels (such as My UM, the MURA webmail account, the MURA website, the MURA Electronic Learning Environment CANVAS, My SBE Intranet and/or other UM/SBE channels) to inform students of or to communicate about the study programme, exam(ination)s, (to announce) decisions and/or other topics related to the MURA, SBE or UM. - 2.
+- The MURA uses (digital) communication channels (such as the MURA webmail account, the MURA website, the MURA Electronic Learning Environment Canvas, SBE Student Intranet and/or other UM/SBE channels) to inform students of or to communicate about the study programme, exam(ination)s, (to announce) decisions and/or other topics related to the MURA, SBE or UM. - 2.
 Students must regularly check the (digital) communication channels throughout the entire study year.
 It is the students' own responsibility to inform themselves by checking these channels.
 Information disseminated via the (digital) communication channels are assumed to be known.